Science with a small two-band UV-photometry mission II: Observations of stars and stellar systems: Introduction

 The new discoveries in astrophysics during the last few decades were frequently connected with the opening of new observational windows into invisible parts of the spectrum.
 Recently, the advent of observatories working outside the electromagnetic domain founded a new branch of science called multimessenger astronomy.
 From this, it may seem that new observations in the most classical domain of astronomy, the optical domain, can hardly revolutionize the field of astrophysics.
 And yet, small and medium-sized satellite missions such as \textit{CoRoT} \citep{corot}, \textit{Kepler} \citep{borucki2010}, \textit{MOST} \citep{mostsat}, \textit{BRITE} \citep{britepasp}, and \textit{TESS} \citep{ricker2015} opened a new window into time-domain astronomy, extending far beyond the physics of variable stars and exoplanetary systems.

 Similar advances may be expected from photometric missions working in other domains of the electromagnetic spectrum.
-Here, we outline the impact of a small two-band UV-photometry satellite mission on the field of stars, binaries, stellar clusters, interstellar mattter, and exoplanets.
-The paper is based on the proposed \emph{QUVIK -- Quick Ultra VIolet Kilonova surveyor} mission \citep[hereafter Paper I]{quvik1ssrv}. \emph{QUVIK} is a small 100\,kg satellite planned to be launched on a Sun-synchronous low-Earth dawn-dusk orbit.
-The telescope shall have moderately large field of view of about $1.0^\circ\times1.0^\circ$ and two UV bands.
-The far-UV band is planned to have a bandwidth of 140--180\,nm and the near-UV band 260--360\,nm.
-The primary objective of \emph{QUVIK} is a study of kilonovae (Paper I).
-Besides the stellar physics, the proposed science includes also the study of galactic nuclei and nuclear transients described in Paper III of the series \citep{quvik3ssrv}.
+In this paper, we outline the impact of a small two-band ultraviolet (UV) photometric satellite mission on the field of stars, binaries, stellar clusters, interstellar matter, and exoplanets.
+The paper is based on QUVIK -- Quick Ultra VIolet Kilonova surveyor \citep[hereafter Paper I]{quvik1ssrv}, an approved Czech national science-technology mission.
+QUVIK is a small 130\,kg satellite that will be launched to a low-Earth, Sun-synchronous, dawn-dusk orbit at the end of this decade.
+Its telescope will have a moderately large field of view of about $1.0^\circ\times1.0^\circ$ and two UV bands.
+The far-UV band is planned to have a bandwidth of approximately 140--180 nm, and the near-UV band will span 260--360 nm.
+The primary objective of QUVIK is the study of electromagnetic counterparts of gravitational wave sources, such as kilonovae (Paper I).
+Besides stellar astrophysics, the proposed science includes the study of galactic nuclei and nuclear transients described in Paper III of the series \citep{quvik3ssrv}.

+\emph{QUVIK} will provide absolutely calibrated data.
+This requires calibration on the ground before the launch and onboard during the flight.
+The pre-flight ground calibration procedures include spectral measurements of the throughput of the individual parts of the optical system.
+The spectral response and zero point will be determined by observing standard photometric sources such as individual stars, white dwarfs, and open clusters.